explodecomputer/pelotas_2015/unix_tutorial/README.md

 ## Getting connected

-A lot of servers use Linux because it is fast and stable, and we need to use a server to run a few specific programmes so let's get familiar with Linux.
+A lot of servers use Linux because it is fast and stable, and we need to use a server to run a few specific programs so let's get familiar with Linux.

-First of all, to connect to the server we will use a SSH connection.
-The idea is that we log in to the *remote* server from our *local* computer, so when we are running anything on the server we are using its hardware and infrastructure and our local computer is being used to simply view what is happening remotely and to input commands.
+First of all, to connect to the server we will use a *secure shell (SSH)* connection.
+The idea is that we connect to the *remote* server from our *local* computer and execute commands on the remote server and see the results on our local computer.

 Here is a diagram:

 ![ssh](images/SSH_Protocol1.gif)

-The objective of this tutorial is to give you a fast introduction to connecting to a remote Linux computer, finding your way around using the command line interface, manipulating files and writing scripts.
+The objective of this tutorial is to give you a quick introduction to connecting to a remote Linux server, finding your way around using the command line interface, manipulating files on the remote server and writing scripts to be executed on the remote server.

-We will use a programme called [Putty](http://www.putty.org/) to allow us to interact with the remote server, and a programme called [WinSCP](http://winscp.net/) to transfer files between our local computer and the remote server.
+We will use a program called [Putty](http://www.putty.org/) to allow us to connect and interact with the remote server and a program called [WinSCP](http://winscp.net/) to transfer files between our local computer and the remote server.

 ### Transferring files

-We can transfer files between the local and remote computers by using an "SFTP client" (e.g. [WinSCP](http://winscp.net/)).
+We can transfer files between the local and remote computers by using an *SFTP client* (e.g. [WinSCP](http://winscp.net/)).
 Open up WinSCP and then type in the IP address and username:

 ![Remote server details](images/ip2.png)